K4ktus123/kDS3231/README.md

 ## Installation
 1. Download the repository
 2. Extract the ZIP file
-3. Rename the extracted folder to "kDS3231" or "kDS3231w1", depending on the version you're willing to use
+3. Rename the extracted folder to "kDS3231" or "kDS3231w1", depending on the version you downloaded
 4. Place the extracted folder in libraries folder inside your Arduino folder
 5. Enjoy!